Hi! My name is Joe. I run ome; a bespoke terrarium design and retail website and media platform. Check out our terrariums and products.

 Open planters are the perfect opportunity to show off a sleek or striking piece of hardscape.

-It may be a spiralling chunk of driftwood you’ve found or a variegated and complexly beautiful maple leaf stone.
+It may be a spiralling chunk of driftwood you’ve found or a variegated and complexly beautiful maple leaf stone (or dragon stone).
 One thing to remember when making your choice is to ensure they’re not going to harm the plants.